Jon Asamoah

-Jonathan Yao-Lante Asamoah (born July 21, 1988) is a former offensive guard who played in the National Football League (NFL).
-He was drafted by the Kansas City Chiefs in the third round of the 2010 NFL Draft.
+Jonathan Yao-Lante Asamoah (born July 21, 1988) is an American former professional football offensive guard who played in the National Football League (NFL).
+He was selected by the Kansas City Chiefs in the third round of the 2010 NFL draft.
 He played college football at Illinois.
-Asamoah was considered one of the top interior offensive linemen for the 2010 NFL Draft.
-Asamoah has also played for the Atlanta Falcons.
+Asamoah also played for the Atlanta Falcons.

-High school career
+Early life

 Asamoah attended Rich East High School in Park Forest, Illinois, where he was a two-time first-team SICA Green All-Conference selection and helped the offense to gain over 3,100 rushing yards.
 He was an All-State selection by the Chicago Sun-Times, and an All-Midwest Region selection by PrepStar.

 Considered a two-star recruit by Rivals.com, Asamoah was not ranked among the nation's best offensive linemen prospects in 2005.
 He originally committed to Northern Illinois, but reconsidered his choice after he received an offer by Illinois.

 College career

 In his initial year at Illinois, Asamoah played in five of the last six games of the season at offensive guard as a true freshman.
 In 2007, he started at right guard in all 13 games and was in on 991 offensive plays.
-He recorded 80 knockdowns, blocking for 2007 Big Ten Player of the Year Rashard Mendenhall, who later was a first-round selection in the 2008 NFL Draft.
+He recorded 80 knockdowns, blocking for 2007 Big Ten Player of the Year Rashard Mendenhall, who later was a first-round selection in the 2008 NFL draft.

 In his junior season, Asamoah was part of an offensive line that has helped the Illini rank first in the Big Ten in total offense (448.3) and pass offense (274.5) and second in scoring offense (30.4) through 11 games.